A Comic-Con without Marvel, HBO gives others a chance to pop - Sentinel Colorado

-Over 130,000 pop culture devotees are descending on San Diego’s Gaslamp District on Wednesday for the annual four-day comic book convention Comic-Con, the big, bright and very heavily branded confab of costumed superfans and the corporate sponsors vying for their attention — and dollars.
+Over 130,000 pop culture devotees will come to San Diego’s Gaslamp District for the annual four-day comic book convention Comic-Con, the big, bright and very heavily branded confab of costumed superfans and the corporate sponsors vying for their attention — and dollars.

 Interested in dining at a working replica of the “Demolition Man” Taco Bell for the movie’s 25th anniversary?
 Or witness a mock court-martial of Star Wars’ Poe Dameron for leading a mutiny in “Star Wars: The Last Jedi”?
 How about a wine and beer tasting with Neil deGrasse Tyson?
 Or a “Ready Player One” experience with retro gaming stations and recreation of Room 237 from “The Shining”?
 If you like pop culture, it’s highly likely there is something tailor-made for you at Comic-Con 2018.